-This course will provide a historical survey of the origin and development of major world religions, highlighting their worldviews, beliefs and practices with an emphasis on their
+This course will provide a historical survey of the origin and development of major world religions, highlighting their worldviews, beliefs and practices with an emphasis on their comparison with

-BI 5380 Marital and Family Strengths
+BI 5380 Family Strengths-Theoretical Foundations

 Exploration of the work of family researchers whose focus has been on how families succeed rather than why they fail.
 Includes research of DeFrain, Gottman, McAdoo, Olson, Otto, Peters, and Stinnett.
 Offered Fall Semester in Even Years.